p27mcgee/astro-data-pipeline/EXECUTIVE-SUMMARY.md

     testing in the cloud.
 Given the rate of progress over the first two weeks I expect to have functioning prototype in another week, around Oct 9.

+  - [Oct 11] I spent a lot more time in the past week than I anticipated doing clean-up and refactoring.
+It was necessary and worthwhile, but time-consuming.
+Most of the work I originally planned has been completed, but I expect it's going to take a few more days for a functioning system deployed to AWS.

 - **Status**:
   - [Sep 26] Infrastructure ready for trial deployment, application components implemented